-The first company that I visited was Mirai Industry, a company with an unique management philosophy that has a deep understanding of how to delivery value to its customers through constant innovation by their employees.
+The first company that I visited was Mirai Industry, a company with a unique management philosophy that has a deep understanding of how to delivery value to its customers through constant innovation by their employees.

 Mirai is a manufacturer of electric installation equipment – basically anything that an electrician would use – based north of Nagoya, Japan.
 They have six large factories and twenty-seven sales offices in Japan.
-Mirai has 830 employees and last year made its highest profit margin to-date.
+Mirai has 830 employees and last year made its highest profit margin to date.

 Mirai’s unique management practices and deep commitment to its employees is evidenced in the story of how Mirai was founded by the cast-out thespian son of a Japanese businessman.